traildb/traildb/doc/docs/getting_started.md

 That's all.
 See below for instructions for testing the installation.

+Note that some old versions of Ubuntu and Debian include a version of Judy that is broken (1.0.5-1 or older).
+The build will fail if a broken version is found.
+You can install a newer version of Judy manually if your system is affected.

 Alternatively, TrailDB provides an autotools-based build system which can be run as follows:
 ```sh